kehantan/labbook/docs/assays/mtt.rst

 **Trypsinise**

+This step is to detach the cells from the culture flask.

 Requires

 * Complete DMEM (10%)
 * TrypLE
 * Phosphate buffer saline (1x PBS)
 * 15 ml centrifuge tube

+**Procedure**

 Assume cells were cultured in a T25 flask.